Mibew/docs.mibew.org/src/development/server-side-events.md

 The event can be referenced using the value of `\Mibew\EventDispatcher\Events::THREAD_FUNCTION_CALL` constant.

-This event is triggered if an API function is called at the client side in the **Chat application**, but the system is not aware of this function.
+This event is triggered if an API function is called at the **Client** side in the **Chat application**, but the system is not aware of this function.

 Plugins can implement custom API functions by attaching handlers to this event.